-The best independent FOFs carefully avoid most conflicts of interest and provide access to the best underlying partnerships.
-At the other end of the spectrum are often FOFs sponsored by banks, where the offering memorandums normally articulate in elaborate detail the potential for conflicts of interest.
+The best independent funds of funds carefully avoid most conflicts of interest and provide access to the best underlying partnerships.
+At the other end of the spectrum are funds of funds (often sponsored by banks) where the offering memorandums normally articulate in elaborate detail the potential for conflicts of interest.
 These include the relationship that bank affiliates, such as investment banking arms, maintain with large buyout firms that they will be investing with, where they have fee relationships.
 The banks may have a lending or underwriting relationship with the operating companies in the banks' funds.
-Other affiliate funds of the bank may compete with the bank's FOF for investments in underlying funds and/or companies.
+Other affiliate funds of the bank may compete with the bank's funds of funds for investments in underlying funds and/or companies.
 The banks might be working with firms that will be bought from, or sold to, their own fund.
 Also, in the event that there is the potential for secondary investing, investors have to be concerned with these conflicts as they relate to affiliated advisors to the transaction and the potential that the seller is a related party.
-Further, since FOFs and secondary offerings are "blind pools", it is uncertain whether they will be dealing with their own offerings and/or clients.
-Finally, and perhaps of most concern, the general partner of the sponsored FOF is usually the ultimate parent firm whose interest lies with all of its subsidiaries, including competing funds, investment bankers, underwriters, asset managers, and the like.
-There is little or no protection for the limited partners in the partnership agreements.
+Further, since fund of funds and secondary offerings are "blind pools", it is uncertain whether they will be dealing with their own offerings and/or clients.
+Finally, and perhaps of most concern, the GP of the sponsored fund of fund is usually the ultimate parent firm whose interest lies with all of its subsidiaries, including competing funds, investment bankers, underwriters, asset managers, and the like.
+There is little or no protection for the LPs in the partnership agreements.